 First real app tutorial

-The canonical app integration route: register, configure test mode, create checkout, receive payment.completed, and fulfill.
+The canonical app integration route: register, configure test mode, request creator approval, create checkout, receive payment.completed, and fulfill.

 Compatible with the closed-beta ATM app APIs and versioned ATM event headers.
 Check atm-api-version on every webhook or XRPC receiver event.